foxydot/trascent/wp-content/plugins/gravity-forms-salesforce/readme.txt

 }
 `

+= My Assignment Rule is not triggered.
+How do I fix this? =

+`
+add_action('gf_salesforce_connection', 'gf_salesforce_set_default_assignement_rule');

+function gf_salesforce_set_default_assignement_rule($client) {
+    //  Two Options for Setting Assignment Rule
+    //    1.
+Pass in AssignmentRule ID and "false" to use a specific assignment rule.
+    //    2.
+Pass in null and true to trigger the DEFAULT AssignementRule
+    $header = new \AssignmentRuleHeader(null, true);

+    $client->setAssignmentRuleHeader($header);

+    return $client;
+}
+`

 = Can I use Salesforce Custom Fields?
 (Web to Lead) =

-With version 1.1, you can.
+You can.
 When you are trying to map a custom field, you need to set either the "Admin Label" for the input (in the Advanced tab of each field in the  Gravity Forms form editor) or the Parameter Name (in Advanced tab, visible after checking "Allow field to be populated dynamically") to be the API Name of the Custom Field as shown in Salesforce.
 For example, a Custom Field with a Field Label "Web Source" could have an API Name of `SFGA__Web_Source__c`.

 You can find your Custom Fields under [Your Name] &rarr; Setup &rarr; Leads &rarr; Fields, then at the bottom of the page, there's a list of "Lead Custom Fields & Relationships".
 This is where you will find the "API Name" to use in the Admin Label or Parameter Name.